-Export of Goods and Services from India is governed by clause (a) of sub-section (1) and sub-section (3) of Section 7 of the Foreign Exchange Management Act 1999 (42 of 1999), read with Notification No. G.S.R.
+Export of Goods and Services from India is governed by Section 7 of the Foreign Exchange Management Act 1999 (42 of 1999), read with Notification No. G.S.R.
 381(E) dated May 3, 2000 viz.
-Foreign Exchange Management (Current Account Transactions) Rules, 2000, further read with 1FEMA Notification No.23(R)/2015-RB dated January 12, 2016.
+Foreign Exchange Management (Current Account Transactions) Rules, 2000 and FEMA Notification No.23(R)/2015-RB dated January 12, 2016.
 These Regulations are amended from time to time to incorporate the changes in the regulatory framework and published through amendment notifications.

-2. Within the contours of the Regulations, Reserve Bank of India also issues directions to Authorised Persons under Section 11 of the Foreign Exchange Management Act (FEMA), 1999.
+2. Within the contours of the Regulations, Reserve Bank of India also issues directions to Authorised Persons under Section 10(4) and Section 11(1) of the Foreign Exchange Management Act (FEMA), 1999.
 These directions lay down the modalities as to how the foreign exchange business has to be conducted by the Authorised Persons with their customers/ constituents with a view to implementing the regulations framed.